Alec Baldwin strikes back at critics, vows to leave N.Y

-NEW YORK (Reuters) - Actor Alec Baldwin said New York City’s tabloid media culture was forcing him to move out of town after a series of headline-grabbing incidents he was involved in last year, according to an article published on Monday.
+NEW YORK, Feb 24 (Reuters) - Actor Alec Baldwin said New York City’s tabloid media culture was forcing him to move out of town after a series of headline-grabbing incidents he was involved in last year, according to an article published on Monday.

 “I probably have to move out of New York,” Baldwin said in a New York Magazine article.
 “I just can’t live in New York anymore.”